Smatek1001/AI_DnD/Characters/NPCs/Kyssra.md

 **Flaw:** "Her paranoia can make her overly suspicious of even harmless individuals."

 ## IV.
 Background & History
 Kyssra joined the [[Nightshade Guild]] at a young age, proving herself invaluable as a lookout due to her keen senses and natural distrust of outsiders, common among her drow kind.
+Her drow agility and darkvision make her a vigilant scout for the Guild.
 She often works in tandem with [[Jib]], covering the approaches to the [[Whispering Door]] and ensuring the Guild's operations remain undetected.

 ## V. Goals & Motivations
 ### Short-term Goals